 Bitcoin is the first and most well-known application of blockchain technology.
-All the basics and achievements of the new technology are described by "Satoshi Nakamoto" in a white paper published in 2008.
-Bitcoin is a digital unit, limited to just under 21 million, which is produced in a decentralized manner on a global level through a process known as "mining".
+The basics and achievements of this technology are described by "Satoshi Nakamoto" in a white paper published in 2008.
+Bitcoin is a digital unit limited to just under 21 million, produced in a decentralized manner on a global level through a process known as "mining."

 Properties of Bitcoin

-Every past, present, and future Bitcoin on-chain transaction is publicly viewable on the blockchain.
+Every past, present, and future Bitcoin transaction is publicly viewable on the blockchain.

-A Bitcoin transaction is settled in just a few minutes - regardless of where the sender and recipient are located.
+Bitcoin transactions are settled in just a few minutes regardless of sender and recipient locations.
 Lightning transactions take milliseconds to settle.

-Bitcoin is a means of payment that is transferred directly, without any detours and without a third party that must be trusted.
+Bitcoin is a means of payment transferred directly without intermediaries.

-No transaction can be stopped arbitrarily.
-Every transaction is carried out.
+No transaction can be stopped arbitrarily, and every transaction is carried out.